Helping local retail economies thrive

 • Adding/updating billing/shipping information

-I mapped out these tasks in a series of user flows that helped us identify the screens that still needed to be designed and how the prototype would fit together.
+I mapped out these tasks in a series of user flows that helped us to identify screens that still needed to be designed and how the prototype would ultimately fit together.

 Purchasing an item